PauloLory-ionos/spec/rest-api-guidelines.md

 - In a composition relationship, one entity (the parent) strongly owns another (the child), and the child cannot exist independently without the parent.
 - If the parent entity is deleted, so is the child entity.

-Example: SecurityGroup and SecurityGroupRule.
-A SecurityGroupRule only makes sense within the context of a SecurityGroup and is deleted if the SecurityGroup is deleted.
+Example: security-group and security-group-rule.
+A security-group-rule only makes sense within the context of a security-group and is deleted if the parent is deleted.

 **Design Considerations**
 - Reflect the dependency by nesting the child resource under the parent.